rancher/docs/content/rancher/v2.x/en/installation/options/server-tags/_index.md

 For a high-availability installation of Rancher, which is recommended for production, the Rancher server is installed using a **Helm chart** on a Kubernetes cluster.
 Refer to the [Helm version requirements]({{<baseurl>}}/rancher/v2.x/en/installation/options/helm-version) to choose a version of Helm to install Rancher.

-For single node installations of Rancher, which is used for development and testing, you will install Rancher as a **Docker image.**
+For Docker installations of Rancher, which is used for development and testing, you will install Rancher as a **Docker image.**

 {{% tabs %}}
 {{% tab "Helm Charts" %}}

-When installing, upgrading, or rolling back Rancher Server when it is [installed on a Kubernetes cluster]({{< baseurl >}}/rancher/v2.x/en/installation/k8s-install/), Rancher server is installed using a Helm chart on a Kubernetes cluster.
+When installing, upgrading, or rolling back Rancher Server when it is [installed on a Kubernetes cluster]({{<baseurl>}}/rancher/v2.x/en/installation/k8s-install/), Rancher server is installed using a Helm chart on a Kubernetes cluster.
 Therefore, as you prepare to install or upgrade a high availability Rancher configuration, you must add a Helm chart repository that contains the charts for installing Rancher.

 Refer to the [Helm version requirements]({{<baseurl>}}/rancher/v2.x/en/installation/options/helm-version) to choose a version of Helm to install Rancher.

 ### Helm Chart Repositories

 Rancher provides several different Helm chart repositories to choose from.
-We align our latest and stable Helm chart repositories with the Docker tags that are used for a single node installation.
+We align our latest and stable Helm chart repositories with the Docker tags that are used for a Docker installation.
 Therefore, the `rancher-latest` repository will contain charts for all the Rancher versions that have been tagged as `rancher/rancher:latest`.
 When a Rancher version has been promoted to the `rancher/rancher:stable`, it will get added to the `rancher-stable` repository.

 | Type           | Command to Add the Repo                                                          | Description of the Repo            |
 | -------------- | ------------ | ----------------- |